-Engineered to pose a security threat to computers, such malicious software comb through your personal data and commit identity-theft.
-If you want to keep these internet nasties out of your system, look for early signs and take steps to fix it out.
+Engineered to pose a security threat to computers, such malicious software comb through your personal data and commit identity theft.
+If you want to keep these internet nasties out of your system, look for early signs and take steps to fix them.
 Here are some quick tips to fix the malware issue on your computer.

 Sometimes you can see some obvious signs of malware on your device.
 You might notice strange ads or pop-up windows even when you’re not surfing the web.
 Or you may experience unwanted changes to your browser and a slower experience.
 Here are some signs of malware that need to be taken seriously.

 - Sudden Crashes